whitneyburton/portfolios/students/1511/brennan-holtzclaw/brennan-holtzclaw-m2.md

 ## Mentor Sessions

 <!-- I meet with one mentor every week for at least an hour (his name, when)-->
+I met with my mentor, Travis Yoder, for at least an hour every week

 ## Posse Challenges